The Beautiful Country (R)

 IMDb; Rotten Tomatoes; Sony Classics; Wikipedia

 So...
 I've had this habit of looking for DVDs... often used DVDs, which are, of course, cheaper than new ones...
-There were a couple of movies starring Bai Ling that I'd see at stores which both rented and sold DVDs, "Paris" and "The Beautiful Country."
+There were a couple of movies starring Bai Ling that I'd see at stores that both rented and sold DVDs, "Paris" and "The Beautiful Country."
 Eventually I got both, both of course it generally takes a long time before I get around to watching DVDs after I buy them.
 Eventually I tried watching Paris, but quit before getting too far into it, because it sucked.
 Some time later, I watched The Beautiful Country, which... well, for the most part it's a very grim movie, but it's good.
 And ultimately, it's rather beautiful.
 The title, by the way, can refer both to Vietnam and America.

 It begins in a small village in Vietnam, in 1990.
 There's a young man named Binh, who had been fathered by an American G.I. during the Vietnam War.
 He apparently never knew either of his parents, and the people who have raised him (I'm not clear on their exact relation to him) don't seem to see him as truly Vietnamese.
 So he heads to Saigon to look for his mother, whom he soon finds.
 She gets him a job where she works, but... something tragic happens, which I won't specify.
 But, you know... it's the kind of thing that makes me hate the world.
 Anyway, I should mention that Binh's mother, Mai, had another son, a young boy named Tam.
 After this incident, Mai gave Binh all the money she had saved up, and made him take Tam with him on a boat which was supposed to take them to America, apparently.
 But actually it only went to Malaysia, so Binh and Tam end up in a refugee camp.
 Among the people they meet there is a Chinese woman named Ling (played by Bai Ling).
 Binh and Ling soon develop a friendship, and it seems as if there's the potential for a romantic relationship, though Ling works as a prostitute, to earn money in the hopes of escaping the camp.
 So... both of them have reasons to see themselves (and be seen by others) as... unworthy, in general.